Ani Zonneveld

-Ani Zonneveld (born 1962) is a Malaysian singer, songwriter, activist, and writer based in Los Angeles.
+Ani Zonneveld (born 1962) is a Malaysian-American singer, songwriter, activist, and writer based in Los Angeles.
 She has released three original albums, produced music for other artists, and participated in the writing of Grammy-winning songs.
 She is the first Malaysian person to have won a Grammy.

 She is the president and founder of Muslims for Progressive Values (MPV), a nonprofit organization in the United States with affiliates in Canada, Europe, Chile, Australia, and Malaysia creating inclusive communities that welcome and support interfaith marriages, gay marriages, gender & sexual minorities, as well as sectarian minorities.

 Zonneveld is also the editor, along with Vanessa Karam and Olivia Samad, of Progressive Muslim Identities: Personal Stories from the U.S. and Canada, a 2011 anthology that features a diverse groups of progressive Muslims, with a foreword by Aasif Mandvi, published in the United States by Oracle Releasing.

 Early life

 Ani Zonneveld was born in Kuala Lumpur, Malaysia, along with five other siblings, and was raised in Germany, Egypt, and India as the daughter of a Malaysian ambassador and a stay-at-home mother.
 In 1981, she moved to the United States, where she studied economics and political science.
 After college, she moved to Los Angeles to pursue a career as a musician instead of following in her father's footsteps.